yur0n/fanscrm/README.md

 ## Description

-This is a test project built with NestJS, designed to demonstrate basic CRUD operations and authentication.
+Nestjs basic CRUD operations and authentication

 ## Build and run the app